mspnp/spark-monitoring/README.md

 * LOG_ANALYTICS_WORKSPACE_KEY=[your Azure Log Analytics shared access signature](/azure/azure-monitor/platform/agent-windows#obtain-workspace-id-and-key)
 7. While still under the "Advanced Options" section, click on the "Init Scripts" tab.
 Go to the last line under the "Init Scripts section" Under the "destination" dropdown, select "DBFS".
 Enter "dbfs:/databricks/monitoring-staging/listeners.sh" in the text box.
 Click the "add" button.
 8. Click the "create cluster" button to create the cluster.
 Next, click on the "start" button to start the cluster.

+## More information

+For more information about using this library to monitor Azure Databricks, see [Monitoring Azure Databricks](https://docs.microsoft.com/azure/architecture/databricks-monitoring)